What They Say

 Parenting (whether you are biological, foster, adoptive, legal guardian, or relative) has its challenges and ups and downs.
 And sometimes non-traditional parents like foster, adoptive, relative/caregiving face a lot of judgments, backhanded compliments, curious questions, and criticism they don’t need.
 They don’t need to be asked questions that produce shame or offense and have no impact on the child’s well-being.

-Do I have to wear a sign that says “I am his aunt” especially if paperwork states who I am and people close to us as well as other important people know that I am the aunt?
+Do I have to wear a sign that says “I am his aunt,” especially if paperwork states who I am and people close to us as well as other important people know that I am the aunt?

 I have never forced my nephew to call me mom and in fact he is always auntie this and auntie that.
 Nor am I trying to replace his mom who is my sister and I also love dearly.
 I may not be a biological parent or traditional one but I am a parent.
 And my mom did mention to me it is how you present yourself.
 I have not always been as confident as a parent or advocate as I should be.
 And so I as embarked on my healing journey, I too embarked on building my confidence and voice as a parent.
 I have to be the best advocate for my child who just so happens to be my nephew.